 Basic Concepts in AimRT

-Referring to the src directory in the AimRT source code, the contents included in the AimRT framework are as follows:
+Refer to the src directory in the AimRT source code; the AimRT framework contains the following:

 src